Chemiculs/qengine/README.md

 # Polymorphic-Engine

-NOTE-- MSVC SUPPORT IS EXPIRIMENTAL - LLVM / CLANG ARE THOROUGHLY TESTED --|
+NOTE: __-- MSVC SUPPORT IS EXPIRIMENTAL - LLVM / CLANG ARE THOROUGHLY TESTED --__ :

 As you can see reading over the source, i have attempted to implement support for MSVC and others however have not succeeded at this yet.